backjoao88/file-handling-c-sharp/README.md

 ## File Handling in C#
-<p>This repository contains some examples of how to handle multiple different types of files in C# (text, binary and memory)</p>
+<p>This repository contains some examples of how to handle multiple different types of data sources in C# (files, binary and memory)</p>

 - [x] File Streams
 - [x] Binary Streams